Citroen C5 Aircross review - MPG, CO2 and Running Costs

 Smaller petrol and diesel engines offer a competitive blend of fuel efficiency and performance

-The fuel economy champion of the Citroen C5 Aircross range is the 1.5 BlueHDi diesel, which returns a claimed 68.9mpg – and that’s regardless of whether you opt for the six-speed manual gearbox or the eight-speed auto.
-CO2 emissions are 108g/km and 107g/km respectively.
-There is also a larger diesel, the 2.0 BlueHDi, which returns 58.9mpg and emits 126g/km.
+The fuel economy champion of the Citroen C5 Aircross range is the 1.5 BlueHDi 130 diesel, which returns a maximum 56.3mpg when paired with the eight-speed auto.
+The six-speed manual is slightly down on this figure at 55.1mpg, with CO2 emissions from 137g/km for both.
+There is also a larger diesel, the 2.0 BlueHDi, which returns 47.1mpg and emits 164g/km.

-If you opt for petrol power, the PureTech 130 engine returns a claimed 55.3mpg and emits 121g/km of CO2 – not quite on a par with the diesels, but still offering a decent economy and performance blend in other PSA Group cars we’ve tried.
-The more powerful PureTech 180 petrol is, as you might expect, the least efficient of the range.
+If you opt for petrol power, the PureTech 130 engine returns a claimed 45.2mpg and emits 154g/km of CO2, when combined with the eight-speed auto - not quite on a par with the diesels, but still offering a decent blend of economy and performance.

-However, if you’re not in a hurry, from early 2020, the C5 Aircross will be available as a plug-in hybrid.
-This uses the PureTech 180 engine, but with an electric motor sandwiched between the power unit and the eight-speed automatic gearbox.
-Citroen claims it will give an all-electric range of around 30 miles.
+Those looking for the the best economy return will be best served by the new C5 Aircross Hybrid.
+It uses the PureTech 180 engine, but with an electric motor sandwiched between the power unit and the eight-speed automatic gearbox.
+Citroen claims it will give an all-electric range of around 30 miles, with emissions of 33g/km (awaiting approval).

 Citroen has a history of offering dealer incentives and discounts, which should mean the car can be had with an appealing monthly finance rate.
 This is, in some respects, a safer way into an Aircross than outright purchase, because it insulates you from depreciation – a factor that has not been particularly kind to Citroens in years gone by.